-Often the crown of a watch is located to the right of the case.
-Therefore, left-handed and right-handed people find it more practical to wear their watch on the left side to easily handle their crown.
+- More convenient for winding the watch: The crown of an automatic watch is often located on the right side of the case.
+Therefore, both left-handed and right-handed people find it more convenient to wear their watch on the left side to handle the crown with ease.